Gifted & Talented Program

 Grade 1: students in first grade may be referred for gifted identification in September (for entrance in January) OR in January (for entrance the following September).

 Grades 1-8: students in grades 1-8 may be referred in January (for entrance the following September).

 Students new to the district in all grades: may be referred EITHER in September (for entrance in January) OR in January (for entrance the following September).

 What happens during the referral and identification process?

 Referral: Students are referred for gifted program evaluation by school personnel or parents.
-At the middle school level, all that is required to start the referral process is an e-mail to the gifted program coordinator Joan Glass at firstname.lastname@example.org.
-In grades 1-5, the parent, teacher, or other school staff member should send an e-mail request to the school assistant principal.
+In grades 1-8, the parent, teacher, or other school staff member should send an e-mail request to the school assistant principal.

 Student Evaluation: A profile is developed for each referred student that includes scores on the following criteria: two creative writing prompts, Developmental Reading or Teachers College (Fountas & Pinnell) Reading Assessment (elementary students), Degrees of Reading Powers (DRP) test (middle school students), the Otis-Lennon-School-Ability Test (OLSAT), Renzulli Scales (completed by teacher(s)).
 Parents may submit additional assessments and student work but they will be ancillary.

 Review by Pupil Placement Team (PPT): A district PPT reviews each student profile individually to determine whether each student qualifies for gifted program services.
 The PPT may be attended by the gifted program coordinator, school psychologist, classroom teacher, school administrator, and gifted program teacher.